 Government measures have caused the amount of motorcycle gang participation to decrease dramatically.
 Thanks to this, in 2011, the amount of 9,064 bosozoku was recorded.
 Currently, the bosozoku travel in small groups, and instead of riding motorcycles, they currently ride scooters.

-Nowadays, some neighbors are still annoyed by bosozoku noise at night.
-They are well portrayed in Japanese anime, dramas and movies.
-It is believed that the daily distractions of the modern world contributed to discouraging youth from getting involved with biker gangs.
-Most spend money on games and live in their rooms watching anime.
+Nowadays, some neighbors still get bothered by the noise of the bosozoku during the night.
+They are well portrayed in Japanese anime, doramas, and movies.
+It is believed that the daily distractions of the modern world have contributed to discouraging youth from getting involved with biker gangs.
+Most spend money on games and live in their own rooms watching anime.

 From a dangerous gang, the bosozoku became a much friendlier neighborhood gang, but they are still noisy and still have their goals.
 Have you ever met any bosozoku?
 What is your experience with these wild bikers?
 We appreciate the comments and shares.